Our boatfolk at Haslar Marina

 Ben is a major force behind the sustainability goals in boatfolk and our annual 'big green bike ride', which always involves more hills than is strictly necessary!

 When Colin is not tending to his fish aquariums at home, he can be found in his spare time tinkering on his beloved Westerly ‘Seatangle III’ or teaching at the Gosport Sea Cadets.
 He is also an RYA Powerboat instructor - so there is very little he doesn't know about motor and sail boats alike.
 Colin has a fantastic work ethic, which was ingrained in him when he served as a submariner- doing a very different job to now, but in the same Haslar Creek.

-Dog lover, office superstar and all-round lovely person – you will find Samantha in the marina office keeping the team in check throughout the week and at most marina events.
-Samantha has been on the team for many years and can identify each customer by what dog they have, don’t ask us how she does this.
+Dog lover, office superstar and all-round lovely person – you will find Sam in the marina office keeping the team in check throughout the week and at most marina events.
+Sam has been on the team for many years and can identify each customer by what dog they have, don’t ask us how she does this.

 Night Berthing Master and Health & Safety Representative

 When it comes to Health & Safety and security, nothing gets past Gossy!
 He has a wealth of knowledge in his role and is always keeping the team up to date with revised legislation.
 Expect to bump into Gossy if you’re enjoying an evening stroll around the marina, doing what he does best.

 Dave is Haslar’s very own guardian angel, agony aunt and ship’s consoler – absolute heart of gold.
 If you’ve not yet met him, you will have seen his beautiful wildflower displays across our five south coast marinas and at the Southampton Boat Show.
 Feel free to stop and chat with him, he has a wealth of gardening knowledge.